Montgomery Blair High School: Puzzlepalooza

 MBHS hosts Puzzlepalooza, a puzzle tournament, each May since 2010 (except the COVID-19 pandemic years of 2020 and 2021).
 Over four days, teams have 12 hours to complete multiple-leveled puzzles to find a phrase that figures in the final puzzle.

 Quiz bowl

 MBHS' quiz bowl team competes in the local It's Academic competition.
-It won the It's Academic Super Bowl in 1995, 2017, and 2018. and has participated several times in the High School National Championship Tournament.
+It won the Washington D.C.
+It's Academic in 1995, 2009, 2017, 2018, 2019, and 2026 and has participated several times in the High School National Championship Tournament and the National Scholastic Championship.

 Science bowl

-MBHS has a science bowl team that consistently places well in the Maryland Science Bowl and won the National Science Bowl in 1999, 2016, and 2025, and the National Ocean Sciences Bowl in 2018.
+MBHS has a science bowl team that consistently places well in the Maryland Science Bowl.
+It won the National Science Bowl in 1999, 2016, and 2025; and the National Ocean Sciences Bowl in 2018.

 History bowl

 The Montgomery Blair History Bowl team won the National History Bowl Junior Varsity Championship in 2020 and the Philadelphia Championships in 2023.